johntalton/tca9548a/README.md

 # TCA9548A

-A simple, but effective, solution for I²C bus managment.
+A simple, but effective, solution for I²C bus management.

 This package allows for direct and simple interaction with the channel (segment) selection API.
 It also provides a `I2CBus` implementation for creating an abstraction layer for compositing multi-bus multi-sensor deployments.